Many personal injury claims are based on negligence, including motor vehicle accidents, premises liability claims, and wrongful death.

 What Happens When the Injury Victim Breaches the Duty of Care?

 An accident victim can breach their own duty of care and contribute to the cause of the accident.
-In these cases, Florida’s comparative fault laws could reduce the victim’s damages.
+In these cases, Florida’s modified comparative fault laws could reduce or prevent the victim’s recovery of damages.

-Sharing responsibility for the cause of your injury could significantly change how much money you can receive for your accident claim.
+Sharing responsibility for the cause of your injury could significantly change how much money you can receive for your damages.

 Call Our Law Firm for a Free Consultation with a Florida Personal Injury Lawyer